Contributing to AT Protocol MCP Server

 - Write clear commit messages

-- Respond to feedback promptly
+- Respond to review feedback promptly

-- Keep PRs focused and small
+- Keep pull requests focused and small

 For Reviewers